 In workers’ compensation matters, the case can be won or lost before any paperwork is filled out or any claims are filed.
 If you have been injured on the job or hurt in a work-related incident, it is critical to notify your employer of your injury and be accurate and honest about your symptoms.

 At the Eley Law Firm in Denver, we have been protecting the rights of injured workers since 1983.
-We fully understand the workers' compensation system and how it works.
+We fully understand the workers’ compensation system and how it works.
 We are dedicated to helping every injured worker who comes to us for help.
-If you have questions or concerns about how your workers' compensation case is being handled, we encourage you to call 720-644-8759 or 866-371-3322 for a free consultation.
-You may also contact our Colorado law firm online.
+If you have questions or concerns about how your workers’ compensation case is being handled, we encourage you to call 720-759-3064 for a free consultation.

 Before Talking To A Work Injury Lawyer, Talk To Your Employer